cutenode/libgfi/README.md

 #### Examples

-<kbd>Good First Issue</kbd> has an [examples/](./examples) directory, in which we try to maintain various examples of how <kbd>Good First Issue</kbd> can be used as a module.
+Good First Issue has an [examples/](./examples) directory, in which we try to maintain various examples of how Good First Issue can be used as a module.
 If you'd like to contribute to the examples, please don't hesitate to submit a PR! 🤗

 ## TODOs: What's coming up next